923b31ec home slide 2

 What’s the Fuss? the Internet’s Dark Side for Kids

-Tackling the proverbial elephant in the room, the internet can at times look like an overpowering bully.
+Addressing the proverbial elephant in the room, the internet can at times resemble an overpowering bully.
 Recent studies suggest that excessive screen time can lead to various negative impacts on children, such as:

 1. Reduced attention span – If your child can’t concentrate on a task longer than a vine loop, you might have a problem.